nnaisense/evotorch/examples/scripts/README.md

 ## Black-box optimization

 - [bbo_vectorized.py](./bbo_vectorized.py): demonstrates single objective black-box optimization using a distribution-based algorithm, accelerated using vectorization on a single GPU/CPU.
-- [bbo_vecparallel.py](./bbo_vecparallel.py): modifies example above to use vectorization together with parallelization over multiple GPUs, and use a simple GA instead of distribution-based search.
 - [moo_parallel.py](./moo_parallel.py): demonstrates multi-objective optimization using parallelization on all CPU cores without vectorization.

 ---